juliastone0729/CSV-example/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

 ### About the Collection

 This _demo collection_ focuses on Psychiana, a **New Thought** denomination created in 1928 in Moscow, Idaho.
 This collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

-{% include feature/image.html objectid="https://www.lib.uidaho.edu/media/collections/fatmen.jpg" width="75" %}
+{% include feature/image.html objectid="https://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_f7_miscellanious_negatives_010.jpg" width="50" caption=" " alt="Copies of the June 1948 edition of the The Way: A Quarterly Publication of the Psychiana Religion" %}

 > This is an example of a block quote.
 >